sguzman/math-research/README.md

 - Normal form of an expression as the "compressed" symbolic version of un-normalizable variants
 - When does linear homotopy allow homeomorphism?
 - Linear homotopy as a fractional function application
+- Using ambience space to exogenously study the connectedness and holes of a topological space